j2store/userguide/content_plugin_settings.md

 ![](content-plugin-manager.png)

-* From the resulting window, select the **Category View** tab to set the values, as shown in the image below
+* From the resulting window, select the **Category View** tab to set the values, as shown in the image below:

 ![](content-category-view.png)